kunals14/stock-market-analyzer/docs/data_schema.md

 # Data Schema

-The data collected by the scraper is stored in Parquet files, with one file per hashtag scraped. [cite_start]The schema for these files is as follows, designed to capture all required data points[cite: 11].
+The data collected by the scraper is stored in Parquet files, with one file per hashtag scraped.
+The schema for these files is as follows, designed to capture all required data points.

 | Column Name     | Data Type          | Description                                                                 |
 |-----------------|--------------------|-----------------------------------------------------------------------------|